mattbarington/FreeBSD-Messaround/asgn2/README.md

 ## Makefile Description
   The makefile provides some intuitive services for the user.
 The syntax and result of each are listed below.

- - `make`           - does nothing
+ - `make`           - does nothing.

- - `make benchmark` - compiles benchmark.c to executable benchmark
+ - `make benchmark` - compiles benchmark.c to executable benchmark.

  - `make build`     - copies all kernel files from kern/ and sys/ to the corresponding files in the kernel.